akarazhev/crypto-scout-db/doc/1-timescaledb-production-ai.md

 ## Tasks

-- As the expert dev-opts engineer review the current TimescaleDB service implementation in `podman-compose.yml` and update it to be ready for production.
+- As the expert dev-opts engineer review the current `TimescaleDB` service implementation in `podman-compose.yml` and update it to be ready for production.
-- Use streams to collect crypto data: `crypto-bybit-stream`.
-- Use a common queue for incoming events and for messaging between services: `crypto-scout-collector-queue`.
-- Use streams to collect metrics from `Bybit` and `CoinMarketCap`: `metrics-bybit-stream`, `metrics-cmc-stream`.
+- We are going to save a lot of data from `Bybit` and `CoinMarketCap`.
+Adjust the configuration to be ready for production.
+- Configure it for high amount of the data, compact old values and appropriate retention policy.
 - Recheck your proposal and make sure that they are correct and haven't missed any important points.
 - Write a report with your proposal and implementation into `doc/timescaledb-production-setup.md`.